procedure1/AutoBS/README.md

 The original 360fyer mod was created by the genius CodeStix. https://github.com/CodeStix/ I have updated the mod since it has been dormant for a long time.

 This version has lots of customization and supports v3 and v4 maps.
 Much of the customization in this update is centered around rotation updates and flexibility, automatic arcs and chains, and attempted visual improvements for 360 maps.
 As you probably know, 360 maps have had the same environment since they first came out in 2019.
 The 360 environment is very low-key with dim, narrow lasers compared to modern environments.
 Since the 360 environment doesn't work with v3 `GLS` lights (Group Lighting System), new `OST maps` converted to 360 have no lights in the 360 environment without the included `Auto Lights`. `Boost lighting events` add more color to maps that don't have them. `Auto Lights` power larger and brighter lasers and optional strobe events.
-If you hate it, disable it :) I've added auto `Mapping Extensions` Walls to make the environment more intereseting as well.
+If you hate it, disable it :) I've added auto `Mapping Extensions` Walls to make the environment more interesting as well.
 As an automation tool, this mod can also clean up small problems with `Beat Sage`-generated maps and adds portals to see Beat Saber through a floating mixed reality window.
-Tune the Volumne, Note Speed and Note spawn disance live during gameplay with your controllers.
+Tune the Volume, Note Speed and Note spawn distance live during gameplay with your controllers.

 Note: Vivify maps and many complex Noodle maps are currently incompatible and disabled for 360fyer.